microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 Gazing on an object and saying "Select Object" will persistently select that object for interaction with voice commands, after which the user can also adjust object size with "Make Smaller" and "Make Bigger" voice commands and finally clear currently selected object by saying "Clear Selection".

+#### SpeechInputSource.unity

+Shows how to use the SpeechInputSource.cs script to add keywords to your scene.

+1. Select whether you want the recognizer to start automatically or when you manually start it.
+2. Specify the number of keywords you want.
+3. Type the word or phrase you'd like to register as the keyword and, if you want, set a key code to use in the Editor.
+You can also use an attached microphone with the Editor.
+4. Attach a script that implements ISpeechHandler.cs to the object in the scene that will require the gaze focus to execute the command.
+You should register this script with the InputManager.cs as a global listener to handle keywords that don't require a focused object.

+When you start the scene, your keywords will automatically be registered on a KeywordRecognizer, and the recognizer will be started (or not) based on your Recognizer Start setting.

+####

 ---
 ##### [Go back up to the table of contents.](../../../README.md)